 17 of 17

-Tiny often equals cute, and that's certainly true with this crocheted pineapple pendant.
-To make this small but solid pineapple, you form rings in two sizes and some leaf pieces.
-Next, you layer them all together to make a necklace, earrings, or anything on which you want a tiny pineapple!
+Crochet tiny pineapples for earrings and a pendant.
+To make this small but solid pineapple, you'll form rings in two sizes and add some crochet leaf pieces.
+Next, you layer them together to make a necklace, earrings, or anything on which you want a tiny pineapple.
+Make these tiny treasures for dollhouse miniatures, too.